AdrielRodriguesS/app-orders/README.md

 GET / PUT / DELETE / POST: .../storage-data/{id}

 ### Json to use with POST and PUT http methods
-See the file JsonExamples.txt in the projct tree
+See the file JsonExamples.txt in the project tree

 ## Technologies